MadameElfarran/Polychromatic-Toast/README.md

 ## Features

+Balance is a personal goal of mine when it comes to minecraft modding so there's a splash of everything:

 * Adventure & world generation additions
   * Mainly _'BYG'_, _'Better Nether'_ & Yung's mods
 * Plenty of new mobs from _'Creatures from the Snow'_, _'Naturalist'_, _'Friends & Foes'_ and more